========================================== ==========================================

 What are the top retail channels for new beverage brands?

-Grocery, natural/specialty, and DTC are top starting points—channel mix depends on your product and strategy.
+Grocery, natural/specialty, and DTC are top starting points—channel mix depends on your product and strategy, with retail channels playing a pivotal role in food and beverage marketing.

 Join Our Beverage Business Branding Newsletter